Cyanogenbot/AI-Foundry-Library/Readme.md

 - resultElementId: ID of HTML element that will be used to place AI response in
 - noLogging: (default = false)
 - stopRec: (default = false) If audio is being recorded, pass the same function with stopRec set to true to stop the recording.

+#### foundry.models()

+Function to retreive the available models to choose from.
+Parameters are not placed inside an object.
+Parameters:

+- apiKey: Data Foundry API Key

 ### Variables